 Silver medalist, 27th International Mathematical Olympiad and co-founder and co-chair, Two Sigma Investments

 John Overdeck is the co-founder and co-chair of Two Sigma Investments, LP.
 He began his career at D.E.
 Shaw & Co, where he rose to managing director.
 John subsequently spent two years at Amazon, first serving as vice president and technical assistant to Amazon founder Jeff Bezos.
-He went on to lead customer relationship management at Amazon, directing Amazon’s renowned personalization, community and targeted marketing features and technology.
+He went on to lead customer relationship management, directing Amazon’s renowned personalization, community and targeted marketing features and technology.

 A lifelong math enthusiast, John won a silver medal for the United States at the 27th International Mathematical Olympiad.
 He earned a B.S. in mathematics (with distinction) and a M.S. in statistics from Stanford University.
 In addition to being involved in his family’s charitable activities, John serves on the boards of the Institute for Advanced Study, the Robin Hood Foundation and the Hamilton Insurance Group, and he is the chair of the National Museum of Mathematics.
 In 2017, John was honored by the Academy of Achievement for being a pioneer in technology and investment management.